What is Inquire?

 Editor and First-year Intern

-Toronto born and raised, Andrea is in first year Arts and Science, planning an astrophysics specialization.
-They are interested in human rights, intersectional feminism, and politics.
+Toronto born and raised, Tai is in their second year of an astrophysics specialization.
+They are particularly interested in queer and intersectional activism.

 Editor and Social Media Project-Lead

 Kenzie is a first year Arts and Science student from Vancouver, British Columbia.
 Sociopolitical issues close to her heart include women’s education, health and reproductive rights.